Lamaro25/Customdesignsla-site/ring-builder/README.txt

 Deployment Instructions:
 1. Unzip this folder.
-2. Upload/extract contents into your Netlify (or local) project folder.
+2. Upload/extract into your Netlify (or local) project repo.
-3. Deploy — this will override the old builder with new updates.
+3. Place your product photos in the /assets subfolders (e.g., assets/rings/cuban/cuban-original.jpg).
+4. Ensure filenames match the code references in app.js.
+5. Deploy — updated builder will show your real photos.

 Next Updates:
-- Replace placeholder images with real product photos.
-- Polish UI styling and responsiveness for customer-facing launch.
+- Polish UI styling for mobile responsiveness.
-- Integrate with CMS for dynamic product loading.
+- Integrate with CMS to load product data dynamically.
+- Begin preparing customer-facing launch version.